bngfavored/Example-Sipmath-API-app/README.md

-# PySIPmath-app
+# Example Sipmath API app
-A web app for the PySIPmath library
+An example web app for the SIPmath API.